aperture-sh/tank-terraform/README.md

 * A simple NGINX load balancer is then running on the first EC2 instance.
 * `terraform state show aws_instance.gateway` prints the state including the FQDN (public_dns) of the public endpoint.

-## Tank Terraform Azure
+## Tank Terraform Microsoft Azure

-Terraform workflow to Azure and Ansible Inventory file template

-This repo uses submodules.
-For cloning use `git clone --recursive`.

-The following steps are needed to setup a Tank database:
+The following steps are needed to setup everything up:

 * You will need a working AZ CLI (setup using `az login`).
 * Set necessary variables in `terraform.tfvars`.
 The docker login is needed to pull the tank image.